Harshit Jain

 Across industries, the need of the hour is to detach oneself from the rat race and allow ‘purpose’ to guide brands’ advertising/messaging efforts.
 By integrating meaningful intentions into their communication with target audiences, brands can stand out as primary consumer choices in the constantly evolving business landscape.

-- Harshit Jain, managing director, founder, and global CEO, Doceree.
+- Harshit Jain, MD, is the founder and global CEO of Doceree.

 Source: